camunda/camunda-docs/docs/self-managed/reference-architecture/reference-architecture.md

 Containers, such as Docker, offer a middle ground between the manual JAR and Kubernetes approaches.
 They provide a lightweight, portable, and consistent runtime environment, making it easier to develop, test, and deploy applications across different environments.
 Containers encapsulate an application and its dependencies, ensuring that it runs reliably regardless of where it is deployed.

-### Manual JAR (Bare Metal / VMs)
+### Manual JAR (bare metal/virtual machines)

 For organizations that prefer traditional infrastructure, reference architectures for bare metal or virtual machines (VMs) offer a structured approach to system deployment.
-These architectures provide best practices for setting up physical servers or VMs, configuring networks, and managing storage using Infrastructure as Service cloud roviders.
+These architectures provide best practices for setting up physical servers or VMs, configuring networks, and managing storage using Infrastructure as Service cloud providers.
 They are suitable for environments where containerization or use of Kubernetes services may not be feasible.

 <!-- TODO add link or card for AWS EC2 -->